minicreative/tomasroy.com/_writing/he-and-i.md

 I eventually make it out of Athens and into Atlanta after getting a ride from a pastor and his sidekick.
 We take a small detour, stopping to fill a minivan with nearly expired bread from from a factory and drop it off at their church for distribution.
 By evening I arrive at the house of a man who lets strangers sleep on his couch.
 We go out together.
 When we get home, he tells me I don't have to sleep on the couch if I don't want to.

 Arriving in Baton Rouge, my Denver-bound friend and I pull the Honda Civic off I-10.
 I meet him sitting on his front porch on Christian Street.
 He is smoking a cigarette.
 He feeds me and my friend quinoa.
 He takes us to an old industrial structure that looks out over the river.
-I fall asleep on his couch watching Linklater's *Waking Life.* I am not sure if what I'm seeing is the movie's unusual animation or afterglow from the night before.
+I fall asleep watching Linklater's *Waking Life.* I am not sure if what I'm seeing is the movie's unusual animation or afterglow from the night before.
 I am pretty sure that I've made a new friend.

 —